 Once your account reaches $1,000, it becomes eligible to access investment options should you choose to invest some or all of your funds.
 If you opt in for investing, your account becomes subject to a $36 annual fee.

 The HSA Authority offers flexible, easy access to your funds.
 They provide you with a debit card; checks; and full online banking, including bill pay, account-to-account transfers, and mobile deposits.

 They even pay a little interest on a tiered schedule based on your account balance.
 All in all, it makes for a great option if you primarily plan to use your HSA as a medical checking account.

 Another great option for checking-style HSA usage is HealthEquity.
-They charge a monthly maintenance fee of $3.95, but they waive it if you maintain an account balance of at least $2,500.
+They charge employers a monthly maintenance fee of $3.95, but they waive it if you maintain an account balance of at least $2,500.

-Other basic account fees include an excess contribution refund fee of $20 — which you won’t incur as long you keep your contributions within the legal limit — and an account closure fee of $25 if you ever decide to close it.
+Other basic account fees include an excess contribution refund fee of $20 — which you won’t incur as long as you keep your contributions within the legal limit — and an account closure fee of $25 if you ever decide to close it.

 HealthEquity also offers an investing option, with your choice of roughly two dozen Vanguard mutual funds.
 If you invest money in them, HealthEquity imposes a small annual fee of $0.33 for every $1,000 invested (0.033% of assets under management, or AUM).

 HealthEquity pays up to 1.5% interest on a tiered system based on your balance and account type.
 As for access to your funds, HealthEquity makes it easy with a debit card, checks, and a full online banking suite.

 I love that DCU Credit Union doesn’t charge a monthly maintenance fee or require a minimum deposit to open an account.